Nigeria: Communal conflicts

 In June 2022, a massacre took place in the St. Francis Xavier Church, in Owo.
-The Government blamed ISWAP for the murder of over 50 parishioners, but locals suspect Fulani herdsmen involvement.
+The Government blamed ISWAP for the murder of over 50 parishioners, but locals suspect Fulani herdsmen's involvement.

 Economy

-Nigeria's economy is the largest in Africa, the 31st-largest in the world by nominal GDP, and 30th-largest by PPP.
-GDP (PPP) per capita is US$9,148 (as of 2022), which is less than South Africa, Egypt or Morocco, but a little more than Ghana or Ivory Coast.
+Nigeria's economy is the fourth largest in Africa, the 31st-largest in the world by nominal GDP, and 30th-largest by PPP.
+In 2022, its GDP (PPP) per capita was US$9,148, which is less than South Africa, Egypt and Morocco, but slightly higher than Ghana and Ivory Coast.
+As of 2023, Nigeria's economy is classified as lower-middle-income.